Want A Tattoo? Advice From a Professional Tattoo Artist

 Forget out-dated stereotypes about which types of people are likely to be tattooed!
 There is no set type.
 Richard has tattooed soldiers, monks, MPs, famous musicians and footballers, housewives, legal secretaries, dog trainers, university professors, shop staff, nurses, pilots, actors, catwalk models...
 And the list goes on.
 All sorts of people, from all walks of life, have tattoos.

-Avoid gimmicks, like the name of your current lover or a new rock band, or witty images which might be cool today but which will look rather silly in thirty years time - or even next time you have to attend a job interview.
+Avoid gimmicks like the name of your current lover or a new favourite band, or witty images which might seem cool right now but which will look rather silly in decades to come

 Choosing a Tattoo Artist